Strain (biology): Artificial viral constructs

+The live attenuated influenza vaccine is made by swapping the surface antigen genes (HA, NA) of a human flu isolate into a non-human flu isolate that replicates poorly at human body temperature.
+The resulting virus still replicates poorly in humans like its non-human parent.
+However, the surface antigen it carries will teach the recipient's immune system about the corresponding human flu isolate.

 Plants

 The term has no official ranking status in botany; the term refers to the collective descendants produced from a common ancestor that share a uniform morphological or physiological character.
 A strain is a designated group of offspring that are either descended from a modified plant (produced by conventional breeding or by biotechnological means), or which result from genetic mutation.

 As an example, some rice strains are made by inserting new genetic material into a rice plant, all the descendants of the genetically modified rice plant are a strain with unique genetic information that is passed on to later generations; the strain designation, which is normally a number or a formal name, covers all the plants that descend from the originally modified plant.
 The rice plants in the strain can be bred to other rice strains or cultivars, and if desirable plants are produced, these are further bred to stabilize the desirable traits; the stabilized plants that can be propagated and "come true" (remain identical to the parent plant) are given a cultivar name and released into production to be used by farmers.